-A. Dredging by the Tommy Norton to maintain the entrance and inner channels occurs during daylight hours on week days and ongoing throughout the year when weather and sea conditions are favourable for dredging.
-Time out from operation will occur if weather and sea conditions become unfavourable, for maintenance, or when the presence of species such as whales and dolphins necessitate temporary cessation of dredging to allow them to move away from the operating area.
+A. Dredging by the Tommy Norton to maintain the entrance and inner channels occurs during daylight hours on weekdays and ongoing throughout the year when weather and sea conditions are favourable for dredging.
+Time out from operation will occur if weather and sea conditions become unfavourable, or for maintenance, or when the presence of species such as whales and dolphins necessitate temporary cessation of dredging to allow them to move away from the operating area.

-Gippsland Ports' Cutter Suction Dredge, the Kalimna, operates week days and during daylight hours.
-The Kalimna operates year-round.
+Gippsland Ports' Cutter Suction Dredge, the Kalimna, operates year-round on weekdays and during daylight hours.